-SECTION 1.
-Title. - This Act shall be known as the "Critical Information Infrastructure Protection Act of 2022."

-SEC.
-2. Declaration of Policy. - The State recognizes the vital role of information and communications technology in nation building.
-With the growth of information computer technology (ICT), new and serious threats arising from its use and our reliance on it in our daily lives surface and, as such, the State recognizes as vitally important the establishment of a more secure cyberspace and a data protection regime that is compliant with international standards and ensures the free flow of information.
+- Section 1.
+Title.
+This Act shall be known as the "Critical Information Infrastructure Protection Act of 2022." - Sec.
+2. Declaration of Policy.
+The growth of information computer technology is accompanied by new and serious threats and, as such, the state recognizes as vitally important the establishment of a more secure cyberspace and a data protection regime that is compliant with international standards and ensures the free flow of information.

-10 It is hereby declared the policy of the State to protect Critical Information 11 Infrastructure ("CII") from cyberattacks and threats, data manipulation, cybercrimes, and activities of malicious actors.
-The State recognizes that the protection of computers, networks, electronic devices, and digital assets, including information, is a common objective and requires the combined efforts of the public and private sectors, and cooperation with local and international actors, in order to minimize the impact of, if not prevent, cyberattacks, threats, and risks on the nation's security and socio-economic wellbeing.
+It is the policy of the State to protect Critical Information Infrastructure ("CII") from cyberattacks and threats, data manipulation, cybercrimes, and activities of malicious actors.
+The State recognizes that the protection of computers, networks, electronic devices, and digital assets, including information, is a common objective and requires the combined efforts of the public and private sectors, and cooperation with local and international actors, in order to minimize the impact of, if not prevent, cyberattacks, threats, and risks on the nation's security and socioeconomic well-being.